Eurocentrism: Colonial historiography

+African historiography became organised at the academic level in the mid 20th century.
+Despite a movement towards utilising oral sources in a multidisciplinary approach and their growing legitimacy in historiography, contemporary historians are still tasked with decolonising African historiography, building the institutional frameworks incorporating African epistemologies, and representing an African perspective.

 Latin America

 Eurocentrism affected Latin America through colonial domination and expansion.
 This occurred through the application of new criteria meant to "impose a new social classification of the world population on a global scale".
 Based on this occurrence, a new social-historic identities were newly produced, although already produced in America.
 Some of these names include; 'Whites', 'Negroes', 'Blacks', 'Yellows', 'Olives', 'Indians', and 'Mestizos'.
 With the advantage of being located in the Atlantic basin, 'Whites' were in a privileged to control gold and silver production.
 The work which created the product was by 'Indians' and 'Negroes'.
 With the control of commercial capital from 'White' workers.
 And therefore, Europe or Western Europe emerged as the central place of new patterns and capitalist power.

-In 1627, when English colonisers arrived in Barbados, they slaughtered the local indigenous inhabitants, and claimed the island for themselves.